Singerjohannes/object_drawing_DNN/README.md

     - to statistically evaluate RDM similarities and compare them against each other use run_stats_RDM_sims.m
     - to compare RDM similarities of different networks use run_RDM_sim_stats_between_networks.m
     - to statistically evaluate the decoding/cross-decoding accuracies of the network use run_stats_decoding.m

-- the folder SVM 42 contains additional code for the SVM classification analysis in the Appendix
-    - for this analysis the ImageNet-Sketch images need to be downloaded locally
-    - next the VGG-16 activations for different layers for the ImageNet-Sketch images need to be extracted with the script extract_all_activations_imagenet_sketch_batch_gpu.py
-    - next the VGG-16 activations for different layers for the experimental stimuli need to be extracted with the scipt extract_all_activations_VGG16.py
-    - finally, a SVM classifier can be trained for every layer separately on the ImageNet-Sketch activations.
-Importantly, we only use the activations corresponding to the 42 object categories in the experimental stimulus set to train the SVM.
-After training the SVM, the classifier is evaluated on the drawing and sketch activations separately